acasadoquijada/planos-y-centellas/resources/docs/testing/english.md

 This module obtains the information from the **Provider** class of the **api**.
 Contains only one class, repository.

 For this class, all the methods related to LiveData are tested.
 We ensure that setValue() triggers the onChange() method.
-I followed this link: https://medium.com/androiddevelopers/unit-testing-livedata-and-other-common-observability-problems-bb477262eb04
+For this tests, the strategy explained in this link https://medium.com/androiddevelopers/unit-testing-livedata-and-other-common-observability-problems-bb477262eb04 was followed.

 On the other hand, there are some AsynTask inner classes that use an instance of Provider in their *doInBackground* methods, and update MutableLiveData using setValue in *onPostExecute*.